apache/zeppelin/docs/development/introducingchartlibrary.md

 {% include JB/setup %}

 ### Why Charts are important in zeppeline?
+Zeppeline is mostly used for data analysis and visualization.
+Depending on the user requirements and datasets the types of charts needed could differ.
+So Zeppeline let user to add different chart libraries and chart types.

 <br />
 ### Add New Chart Library
-If You need a new JS chart library rather than D3 (nvd3) which is included in zeppelin, add new JS library for zeppelin-web by adding name for zeppelin-web/bower.json
+When needed a new JS chart library than D3 (nvd3) which is included in zeppelin, a new JS library for zeppelin-web is added by adding name in zeppelin-web/bower.json

-eg:
+eg: Adding map visualization to Zeppeline using leaflet

 ```
 "leaflet": "~0.7.3" for dependencies